 But we're not stopping there.
 Once you've chosen a game and are comfortable with it — or even completed the game — we're giving you a bonus recommendation to move on to next.
 The second game typically follows a similar gameplay theme but typically requires you to be a bit more comfortable with VR than you might have initially been.
-So without further ado, here are the 5 Oculus Quest 2 games to play first!
+So without further ado, here are the 5 Oculus Quest 2 games to play first (and 5 you'll want to play after that)!

 Feel the rhythm